coq/ceps/text/069-coq-roadmap.md

 and extend them after the fact.
 With this feature, mutable definitions are just a specific case of tables with a unit index.

-- Gaëtan Gilbert, Pierre-Marie Pédrot
+- Gaëtan Gilbert, Pierre-Marie Pédrot, (Enrico Tassi for the SSR part)
 - long term

 #### General recursive notations